 Due to synchronization, there is delay from writing CTRLA.ENABLE until the peripheral is enabled/disabled.
 The value written to CTRLA.ENABLE will read back immediately, and the ENABLE Synchronization Busy bit in the SYNCBUSY register (SYNCBUSY.ENABLE) will be set.
 SYNCBUSY.ENABLE will be cleared when the operation is complete.

 This bit is not enable protected.

+to the other production of the control of the contr

 Value Description

 0 The peripheral is disabled.

 1 The peripheral is enabled.